ResourcesAccounting and Taxes

 If you're on the fence about outsourcing your bookkeeping or accounting, here are some signs that it might be time:

 • You’re short on time.
-If Sunday mornings find you knee-deep in receipts instead of sipping coffee, it’s time to think of getting some help.
-The same goes if you’re spending more hours on freelance bookkeeping or taxes than on your core business tasks.
+If managing your finances is starting to bleed into the weekends or “off’ hours, it might be time to get some help.
+The same goes if you spend more hours on freelance bookkeeping or taxes than on your core business tasks.

-• You’ve experienced some business growth.
-Your financial transactions have increased in volume and complexity, making them harder to manage.
+• You’ve experienced business growth.
+You’re making more money.
+Sounds great, right?
+Not quite.
+Your financial transactions have increased in volume and complexity, making them harder to manage, because you now have money coming in from multiple income streams.

 • Taxes feel complicated.
 You find taxes to be... well, taxing.
-You're unsure about tax deductions, credits, or compliance, and you want to keep everything above board.
+Maybe you're unsure about tax deductions, credits, and compliance, or you’ve starting doing business in multiple states, or compliance, and you want to keep everything above board.

 • You’d rather focus on your business.
-Instead of being bogged down in day-to-day financial tasks, you want to focus on honing your craft and serving your clients.
+You have big ideas about how to grow your business, but you’re bogged down in day-to-day financial tasks, you want to focus on honing your craft and serving your clients.

 Use the steps to learn how to hire a CPA who’ll be a good match for you and your business.